gemini3d/gemini-examples/README.md

 These equilibrium runs generally are started with a made-up initial condition so there is a lot of initial settling before a sensible ionospheric state is achieved.
 To account for this one usually needs to run for about 24 hours of simulation time to insure a set of state parameters that are a good representation of the ionosphere.

-Each of these examples has its own initial and boundary conditions generation scripts which are stored in the appropriately named directories in the `initialize/` directory, along with a `config.ini` file as input to the simulation.
+Each of these examples has its own initial and boundary conditions generation scripts which are stored in the appropriately named directories in the `initialize/` directory, along with a "config.nml" file as input to the simulation.
+Older simulations have a "config.ini", but "config.nml" is strongly recommended for new / updated simulations as .nml has a much clearer format.
 The generation scripts must be run in order to produce input grids and initial conditions for each simulation.

 The examples are labeled: